How Millennials and GenZ Are Redefining Social Relationships

 As a result, they can hardly fight for anything because they never really had to (I can confirm).
 They can hardly face failures and hardships because these were almost absent from their lives when they were kids.

-The rarity of difficulties in millennials’ lives has subsequently marked them for lives when they did have to go through hardship.
+The rarity of difficulties in millennials’ lives has subsequently marked them for life when they did have to go through hardship.

 Traumatized from the experience, they sworn themselves to never go through that again.